-This first one is a lateral view of the BMW pannier which was an optional BMW extra.
-I’m unsure for which date they started, but I’m reasonably certain they were changed for the monolevers in 1985, Do you have additional info?
+This first one is a lateral view of the BMW pannier, which was an optional BMW extra.
+I’m unsure which date they started, but I’m reasonably certain they were changed for the monolevers in 1985.

 The frame was mounted at 3 points.
 The front mount was on the triangular gusseting from the subframe.
-Note, it has been noticed that the red label may be mounted in a different spot from the usual.
+Note, it has been noticed that the red label may be mounted in a different spot usual.
 As a dealer, we often found things of this nature to be different.
-Sometimes a stick on label was in the tool box, un-mounted.
+Sometimes a stick-on label was in the toolbox, un-mounted.
 Other times it could be stuck on in an “odd” place.

-The original weld broke and a gusset was added to strengthen the weld repair work.
+The original weld broke, and a gusset was added to strengthen the repair.
 This was a weak spot and prone to cracking.
 The other place prone to cracking was the opposite corner of the rectangle, near where the crossover to the opposite frame leaves the rectangle shape.
 The crossover was the upper rear mount.
 The upper front mount was shared with the upper mount of the rear shock.

-The keys have a 3 digit code eg 055.
-If a key is lost and the code forgotten the code is embossed into the side of the lock.
+The keys have a 3 digit code eg, 055.
+If a key is lost and the code is forgotten, the code is embossed into the side of the lock.
 The lock does need to be opened to find the code.
 There are 6 locks, each bag having 3.
 Each bag has one lock to attach the bag to the frame and two to lock the lid.
-All 6 lock codes are the same when they leave the factory, but over time they deteriorate and getting the same lock/code is sometimes difficult.
-Some numbers are out of production I believe.
-When buying a second hand bike (as they all now are) it might be worth checking the keys and codes.
+All 6 lock codes are the same when they leave the factory, but over time they deteriorate, and getting the same lock/code is sometimes difficult.
+Some numbers are out of production.
+When buying a second-hand bike, it might be worth checking the keys and codes.

 The lock in the open position